mbakeranalecta/sam/README.md

  * `-smartquotes`: Turns on smart quotes processing. (short form `-q`)

+### Validating with an XML schema

+Eventually, SAM is going to have its own schema language, but until that is available (and probably afteward) you can validate your document against an XML schema.
+Schema validation is done on the XML output format, not the input (because it is an XML schema, not a SAM schema).
+To invoke schema validation, use the `-xsd` option on the command line:

+     -xsd <scehma.xsd>

 ### Regurgitating the SAM document

 The parser can also regurgitate the SAM document (that is, create a SAM serialization of